I HAVE A PROPERTY TO LET, DO I NEED PERMISSION?

 Once the ADR receives the documentation, the dispute will be adjudicated within 28 days.
 Once the adjudication has taken place the deposit monies will be distributed.

 In all probability you will not need to call on the ADR.
-However, if you do, it is important that before the tenancy commences we organise a professionally prepared inventory and schedule of condition for the landlord.
+However, if you do, it is important that before the tenancy commences we organise a professionally prepared inventory, schedule of condition along with supporting photographic evidence for the landlord and tenant.
 The schedule of condition must be signed personally by the tenant at check in and check out.

 ● The deposit is fully protected and insured